nazar-pc/CleverStyle-Framework/docs/frontend-advanced/Frontend-loading-and-CSS-JS-HTML-processing.md

 #### Bundled third-party libraries
 System includes few third-party libraries that are available as AMD modules, they can be found in [/assets/js/modules](/assets/js/modules) directory.
-Also Polymer, Alameda and sprintf.js are always present unconditionally.
+Also Polymer and Alameda is always present unconditionally.